LinuxChristian/tilt2mqtt/README.md

     value_template: "{{ value_json.specific_gravity_uncali | float + 0.002 | float | round(3) }}"
 ```

 Notice that here the calibration value is added directly to the value template in home assistant.
+The calibration parameters are estimated following the [Tilt guide](https://tilthydrometer.com/blogs/news/adding-calibration-points-within-your-tilt-app).

 ![Home Assistant - Brewing](http://fredborg-braedstrup.dk/images/HomeAssistant-brewing.png)

 # Using with Brewers friend

 Using the following [gist](https://gist.github.com/LinuxChristian/c00486eaee5a55daa790122ac4236c11) it is possible to stream the calibrated values from home assistant to the brewers friend API via a simple Python script.
+After this you can add the tilt2mqtt.service to

 ![Brewers Friend fermentation overview](http://fredborg-braedstrup.dk/images/BrewersFriend-fermentation.png)

-# Note

-The values reported by the Tilt are uncalibrated so you must calibrate values before use.